ivancristina/ivancristina.github.io/_includes/posts/2017-10-01-Hackintosh/en.md

 For the perfect configuration of SMBIOS head over to <a href="http://www.everymac.com/systems/by_year/macs-released-in-2017.html" target="_blank">this link</a> and choose SMBIOS that matches your processor.

-In my case, I changed the SMBIOS to 18.2 (cause it's the SMBIOS of the i5-75000 powered iMac).
+In my case, I changed the SMBIOS to 18.2 (cause it's the SMBIOS of the i5-7500 powered iMac).
 ![java-javascript](/img/in-post/post-js-version/SMBIOS.png)

 ##### 5.4.
 USB Power Management

 Those who looking for the proper USB Power management go to the <a href="https://www.tonymacx86.com/threads/guide-usb-power-property-injection-for-sierra-and-later.222266/" target="_blank">USB power property injection for Sierra (and later) Guide</a> by RehabMan.

-Also, don’t forget to add patches in Kernal and Kext Patches –> Kext To Patch
+Also, don’t forget to add patches in Kernel and Kext Patches –> Kext To Patch

 ```html
 Name: com.apple.driver.usb.AppleUSBXHCIPCI